bigspring/munch/README.md

 instructions
 ------------

-Run the script from the repo to install munch (sudo required):
+Run the script from the repo to install munch (sudo usually required as a file is created in ``/usr/local/bin`):
 ```
 sudo ./munch.py
 ```
+This will reinstall existing versions of munch also.

 Thereafter you can simply navigate to your desired directory and run:
 ```
 munch
 ```
-The former command will ALWAYS reinstall.

 options
 -------

-The following command line arguments are available:
+`munch -h` or `munch --help` will display some usage documentation.

+`munch -n NAME` or `munch --name NAME` will assign a name to the new project.
+If left unspecified, the munch process will prompt you anyway.

+`munch -b BRANCH` or `munch --branch BRANCH` will force munch to use a [lunchbox](https://github.com/bigspring/lunchbox) branch called 'BRANCH', if one exists.

 ```
-munch -h (or --help)            Display help (exits script)
+munch -h << Display help (exits script)
-munch -n (or --name) NAME       Name project directory
+munch -n << NAME       Name project directory
-munch -b (or --branch) BRANCH   Specify [Lunchbox](https://github.com/bigspring/lunchbox) branch
+munch -b << BRANCH   Specify [Lunchbox](https://github.com/bigspring/lunchbox) branch
 ```

 ACHTUNG!